 Orchards

-On Baker’s Hill are several ‘London Pippin’ apple trees, this type of apple tree is thought to be at least as old as the 16th century and is also known as ‘Five Crown Pippin’ because of the five prominent ribs around the crown.
+On Baker’s Hill are several ‘London Pippin’ apple trees, this type of apple tree is thought to date as far back as the 16th century and is also known as ‘Five Crown Pippin’ because of the five prominent ribs around the crown.
 There is also a ‘Knobby Russet’ whose apples look unattractive but actually taste very good.

-In the orchard near the gardener’s area are a group of ‘French Crab’ apple trees, this type has been known from the late 1700s and may be the ones Gilbert White knew as ‘Winter’s Queening’.
-They stay on the tree well in to the autumn and keep well through the winter.
+In the orchard near the gardener’s area are a group of ‘French Crab’ apple trees, this type has been known of since the late 1700s and may be the ones Gilbert White knew as ‘Winter’s Queening’.
+They stay on the tree well into the autumn and keep well through the winter.
 Other apple trees in this area include ‘Dearings’ and ‘Golden Pippin’.

 All Rights Reserved